Join us for an adventure in flavor!

 Big serving of chicken asado in a black bowl.

-Of course, a heaping bowl of steamed hot rice.
+I always serve this stew with a heaping bowl of steamed hot rice.
 This stew turns up so delicious that the rice goes off the plate pretty fast.

 It’s very common to use shredded asado chicken as a filling in Filipino steamed buns.
 This is called “siopao Asado”.